 As mentioned, there are situations that may occur on your property that you may be held financially responsible for.
 Your homeowner’s insurance policy should have a lengthy list of personal injury coverage.
 At a minimum, it should grant bodily injury and property damage protection that covers you and members of your household outside of your home.

 There are many scenarios to consider, too.
 For instance, that trampoline out in the backyard you had second thoughts about?
 When the neighborhood kids come over to play, is it covered in your policy?
 Trampolines pose a serious risk to injury: broken bones, simple sprains, serious fractures, traumatic brain injuries, even spinal cord injuries, and permanent paralysis.
 What about the family dog?
 In Maine, homeowners are legally liable if their dog bites someone.
 Without personal liability coverage, your personal assets can be targeted to pay for the pain and suffering of anyone injured on your property.

 Make Sure You Have Personal Injury Coverage

 Though homeowners insurance is mostly thought of as providing coverage to repair or replace your home and belongings in the event of a disaster, your policy should also cover any costs associated with bodily injury to visitors or property damage.
-Make sure your insurance has personal injury coverage—your homeowners policy can provide you with a peace of mind, but only if you are well aware of the coverage it provides.
+Make sure your insurance has personal injury coverage—your homeowner’s policy can provide peace of mind, but only if you are well aware of its coverage.